uwegeercken/artikel/README.md

 Motivation for this code and application was to try to understand and implement the Hexagonal Architecture - also called Port and Adapter Architecture.
 Side motivation was to try SparkJava (https://sparkjava.com/) - a micro framework for creating web applications.

 The Web application allows for the maintenance of products, producers, markets, containers and orders.
-The application offers a shop feature where labels make be printed and orders may be placed for products put in the shop.
+The application offers a shop feature where labels may be printed and orders may be placed for products put in the shop.

 ### Implementation details:
 - the code in Hexagonal Architecture way